fedtti/GuideLines/Style/index.md

 * **utilities**: contains all the SCSS file used to help the developers.
 Like variables files, functions, mixins;
 * **base**: contains the SCSS code that will be used in the whole application, like rest files, common and generic CSS classes (ex.: margin classes, font-size classess and so on);
 * **components**: contains all the component related styles.
-When it comes to large scale application, this folder could be splitted into subfodlers containg, for example, base components, or domain related components;
+When it comes to large scale application, this folder could be splitted into subfodlers containing, for example, base components, or domain related components;
 * **layout**: contains all the styles related to layout components.
 With the increasingly usage of frontend frameworks, this folder could be omitted;
 * **pages**: styles related to the applications pages;
 * **themes**: not very used, this folder contains all the styles that modify the application with some specific theme;